KNK Force Frequently Asked Questions

 A. If a cutting mat is not being used, the material needs to be at least 4” wide to be gripped by two of the pinch wheels.
 For materials narrower than 4” or for materials without a backing sheet, then the mat should be used.

 Q. Can the Force handle roll feed?

 A. Yes.
 The Force can cut rolled materials without a cutting mat, provided the materials have a backing that won’t be pentrated by the blade.

 Q. What is the maximum thickness that can be fed with and without a mat, under the rollers?

 A. The maximum thickness of materials fed is 1/4”.
 However, you cannot cut materials that thick with the blade.
 Whether or not a material can cut is also based on the density of the material.
 For example, one can cut 0.1” craft foam but not 0.1” hard acrylic.
-With the optional rotary tool, however, much thicker and denser materials can be cut and engraved.
+With the optional rotary tool, however, much thicker and denser materials, such as wood and acrylic, can be cut and engraved.

 Q. What computer operating systems are supported?

 A. Mac and Windows XP, Vista, 7, 8, and 10.
 You can also use smart devices such as iPhones, Android phones, tablets, etc.

 Q. What is the length of the included power cord?

 A. 10 feet